ilyapuchka/clrex/README.md

 ```

-Script will generate enum for each `*.clr` file in `~/Library/Colors/` named by the name of the file.
-Functions will be named by the names of colors in those palettes with removed spaces and some additional formatting.

 # License
-clrex.swift is created by [Ilya Puchka](https://twitter.com/ilyapuchka) and released under a MIT License.
+clrex is created by [Ilya Puchka](https://twitter.com/ilyapuchka) and released under a MIT License.